System of Record Notice 09-15-0037

 - To obtain a commercial credit report to assess the creditworthiness of a scholarship or loan repayment applicant;

-- To verify information provided on the scholarship or loan repayment application concerning whether the applicant has ever defaulted on a Federal or State obligation or had delinquent Federal or State debts, including judgment liens;
+- To verify information provided on the scholarship or loan repayment application concerning whether the applicant has ever defaulted on a federal or non-federal obligation, or had delinquent federal or non-federal debts or judgment liens;

 - To determine and verify the eligibility of loans submitted for repayment;

-- To provide an incentive for debtors to repay delinquent Federal debts by making these debts part of their credit records.
+- To provide an incentive for debtors to repay federal debts by making these debts part of their credit records.

 Pursuant to 31 U.S.C. § 3711(e)(1)(F), the information disclosed to the consumer reporting agency is limited to (i) information necessary to establish the identity of the person, including name, address, and taxpayer identification number; (ii) the amount, status, and history of the claim; and (iii) the agency or program under which the claim arose.

-- HHS may disclose information about NHSC LRP, NELRP, and FLRP applicants or participants to lending institutions for the purpose of obtaining payoff balances on educational loans.
+- HHS may disclose information about NHSC LRP, S2S, NURSE Corps LRP (formerly NELRP), and FLRP applicants or participants to lending institutions and loan servicing agencies for the purpose of obtaining payoff balances on educational loans and determining whether loans are eligible for repayment under the Program.
 Disclosure will be limited to the applicant/participant’s name, address, SSN, the loan account number(s), the pre-verified loan balance, account status, and other information necessary to identify the LRP applicant/participant and his/her loans for this purpose.

-- HHS may disclose information from this system of records to another Federal, State, or local agency or private employer to whom a Program defaulter has applied for Federal grant funds, Federal scholarship, loan, or loan repayment funds, or employment involving Federal funds, for the purpose of ensuring that the Program defaulter does not receive Federal funds for which he/she is ineligible.
-Disclosure will be limited to the defaulter’s name, address, SSN, inclusion on the Excluded Parties List System, and any other information necessary to identify him/her.
+- HHS may disclose information from this system of records to another federal, state, or local agency or private employer to whom a Program defaulter has applied for federal grant funds, federal scholarship, loan, or loan repayment funds, or employment involving federal funds, for the purpose of ensuring that the Program defaulter does not receive federal funds for which he/she is ineligible.
+Disclosure will be limited to the defaulter’s name, address, SSN, inclusion on the Do Not Pay List, and any other information necessary to identify him/her.

-- HHS may disclose information from this system of records to the Department of Justice and applicable State agencies in order to exclude a debtor from all Federal health care programs, as defined in 42 U.S.C. § 1320a-7b(f), including Medicare and Medicaid, or to conclude a settlement agreement staying such an exclusion.
+- HHS may disclose information from this system of records to the DOJ and applicable state agencies in order to exclude a debtor from all federal health care programs, as defined in 42 U.S.C. § 1320a-7b(f), including Medicare and Medicaid, or to conclude a settlement agreement staying such an exclusion.

-- HHS may disclose information from this system of records to other Federal, State, and local agencies, and public and private entities that provide scholarship and/or loan repayment funding or include bonus clauses in employment contracts, for the following purposes: (a) to curtail fraud and abuse of Federal funds by identifying individuals who have applied for, or accepted, funding from another source for performance of the same service (b) to determine if an applicant has an existing service obligation to another Federal, State, local or other entity; and (c) to collect delinquent debts owed to the Federal Government.
+- HHS may disclose information from this system of records to other federal, state, and local agencies, and public and private entities that provide scholarship and/or loan repayment funding or include bonus clauses in employment contracts, for the following purposes: (a) to curtail fraud and abuse of federal funds by identifying individuals who have applied for, or accepted, funding from another source for performance of the same service; and (b) to determine if an applicant has an existing service obligation to another federal, state, local, or other entity.

-- HHS may disclose to Federal, State, and local agencies, and public and private non-profit entities for research purposes, the name, address(es), SSN, discipline and site of applicants and participants in the above-identified Programs when the Department:
+- HHS may disclose to federal, state, and local agencies, and public and private non-profit entities for research purposes, the name, address(es), SSN, discipline and service sites of applicants and participants in the above-identified Programs when the Department: